App Tutorials

 Do I need to pay to see my best times and meet results?

 No. Viewing best times, meet results, time evolution charts, standards reference, and world records is completely free.
-Advanced comparison tools (head-to-head swimmer comparison, qualification gap analysis, season-over-season tracking) are available on the Pro plan for $5/month.
+Advanced comparison tools (head-to-head swimmer comparison, qualification gap analysis, season-over-season tracking) are included too, free for everyone.

 Can I track my child's times as a parent?